Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 But what about excitotoxins?

-Excitotoxins are chemicals that overstimulate our brains and nervous systems (our neuron receptors).
-These overstimulated neurons essentially “burn” themselves out leading to all sorts of health-related problems.
+These overstimulated neurons essentially "burn" themselves out, leading to various health-related problems.

 While these food additives are relatively harmless in small amounts, the constant consumption of these toxins in large quantities can lead to overstimulation.

-It believed that constant consumption of these excitotoxins may even play a part in more severe diseases like Alzheimer’s and Multiple Sclerosis.
+It is believed that constant consumption of these excitotoxins may even play a part in more severe diseases like Alzheimer's and Multiple Sclerosis.

-We can all agree that artificial sweeteners, processed foods and fast food are not healthy food options in the first place.
-If we can establish good eating habits we will eliminate most of these unhealthy foods from our diets and reduce the amount of these additives we consume on a daily basis.
+If you can establish good eating habits, you will eliminate most of these unhealthy foods from your diet and reduce the amount of these additives you consume on a daily basis.

 Environmental Toxins & Heavy Metal Toxicity

-The level of these toxins is generally minimal and there are guidelines in place in most countries to keep these toxins out of our food and water – or at least reduced to a non-harmful degree.
-(Even if these guidelines are somewhat flawed or limited in many areas).
+The level of these toxins is generally minimal, and there are guidelines in place in most countries to keep these toxins out of food and water – or at least reduced to a non-harmful degree.

 Due to the nature of toxicity – it may be difficult to diagnose – as toxicity can mimic many diseases that affect the nervous system.